Generalized Euler Equation from Effective Action: Implications for the Smarr Formula in AdS Black Holes: Effective action for perfect fluids

 The definition of this variable closely resembles the definition of the chemical potential $\mu$ presented in (\ref{ChemicalPot}).
-However, the temporal scalar field $\sigma^0$, which represents the clock for the fluid element, differs in nature from the Stueckelberg field $\varphi$ associated with U(1) symmetry\footnote{The variable $y$ has been previously studied in the literature, but \cite{Ballesteros} did not clearly distinguish between the temporal scalar field $\sigma^0$ and the gauge scalar field $\varphi$.}.
-Given the definition of $y$, its physical meaning may not be immediately clear.
-Therefore, let us first derive the generalized Euler equation and subsequently discuss the physical meaning of $y$.
+However, the temporal scalar field $\sigma^0$, which represents the clock for the fluid element, differs in nature from the Stueckelberg field $\varphi$ associated with U(1) symmetry.\footnote{The variable $y$ has been previously considered in the literature, but \cite{Ballesteros} did not clearly distinguish between the temporal scalar field $\sigma^0$ and the gauge scalar field $\varphi$.} In fact, another way to understand the expression in \eqref{y} is to notice that the pushforward of the fluid velocity is given by the vector

+which lives in the fluid space.
+However, due to the shift symmetries \eqref{TemporalShift} and \eqref{spatialDiffeo}, only the temporal component of $Y^M$ is non-vanishing.
+Hence, the expression in \eqref{y} simply reduces to $y\equiv Y^0$.
+Let us note that the vector $Y^M$ of the fluid space transforms covariantly under arbitrary diffeomorphisms of the target space.
+Under the restricted shift symmetries, however, its temporal component remains gauge-invariant.
+Since the target space is a null surface, this makes the variable $y$ a natural quantity to introduce within the fluid EFT.
+These observations clarify the mathematical origin of $y$; its physical interpretation, on the other hand, is less immediate.
+We will return to this point at the end of the section, where the physical meaning of $y$ will be analyzed in detail.

 The effective action for perfect fluids is now

 where $\chi$ represents a new local thermodynamic potential that depends on entropy density $s$, chemical potential $\mu$, and the new variable $y$.
 Taking the variation with respect to the background metric $g_{ab}$, the stress tensor follows